 An oTENTik Experience

-After watching numerous videos on YouTube about how beautiful the drive along the Icefields Parkway between Banff and Jasper is, we finally got to experience it ourselves in early September 2014.
+After watching numerous videos on YouTube about how beautiful the drive along the Icefields Parkway between Banff and Jasper in Alberta, Canada, is, we finally got to experience it ourselves in early September 2014.

-No wonder it always comes to mind if you do a Google search for the “most scenic drives in North America.”
+No wonder it always comes up at the top of the list if you do a Google search for the “most scenic drives in North America.”
 No adjective can aptly describe the beauty of the Canadian Rockies.

 Group photo in front of our oTentik accommodation inside Jasper’s Whistler campgrounds in Alberta, Canada

-After registering and picking up our firewood at the Whistler campgrounds in Jasper, we left at 4:15 PM and made the short trip to the Miette Hot Springs.
+After registering and picking up our firewood at the Whistler campgrounds in Jasper (not to be confused with the popular Whistler Ski Resort in British Columbia), we left at 4:15 PM.
+We made the short trip to the Miette Hot Springs.